-The red lights and “Stop” sign are self-explanatory.
-If you are on a two lane road and the stop sign is activated for a bus travelling in the opposite direction, stop for the bus.
+- Stop Sign: If you are on a two-lane road and the stop sign is activated for a bus traveling in the opposite direction, stop for the bus.
 Some bus stops are on the opposite side of the road and children need to cross.
 Only if you are on a road that is physically divided—by a median or barrier, or by a left turn lane—can you lawfully proceed in the face of the signal.

 - Don't EVER try to “beat the bus”: If you notice a bus is trying to slow down don't try to quickly pass them before they come to a complete stop.
 If you see the yellow flashers you NEED to slow down and not try to speed up.

 Parents Should Teach Their Children Proper Bus Saftey

 Parents should make sure that they are teaching their children about bus safety.
 It is essential that parents inform their children of the rules that the cars have to follow but teach them that the cars might not follow the rules.
 Teach your kids: